 This program focuses on engineering new biochemical materials, sensors, actuators, and other parts and modules to interface and communicate with human biology and engineered systems for biomedical intervention.
 These parts and modules act as biotransducers to convert chemical energy to biological action.
 Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

 Examples of biochemical parts and modules include but are not limited to:

 - nucleases for genome editors

 - disordered protein compartments for intracellular communication

 - nano-structured metal oxide surfaces for implant infection mitigation

 - engineered viruses, exosomes, and nanoparticles for therapeutic agent delivery

 - genome editors for DNA sequence manipulation

-Additional emphasis in this program is on the development of screening and processing tools and the discovery of design principles to design, build, and test engineered biochemical modules.
+Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles to design, build, and test engineered biochemical modules.